Nsanje District

 Nsanje is a district in the Southern Region of Malawi.
 The capital is Nsanje.
 The district covers an area of 1942 km2 and has a population of 194,924.

-In addition to the city of Nsanje, it has the important cities of Bangula, Marka, Tengani, and Fatima.
+In addition to the city of Nsanje, it has the towns of Bangula, Marka, Tengani, and Fatima.

-Marka is the southernmost city in Malawi and already on the edge of the dry border with Mozambique (Vila Nova de Fronteira).
+Marka is the southernmost city in Malawi and on the edge of the dry border with Mozambique (Vila Nova de Fronteira).